cherkavi/cheat-sheet/aws-cheat-sheet.md

 5. Create Transit Gateway route table propagation
 6. Update VPC's route tables

+## Storage Gateway
+> is a service that connects an on-premises software appliance with cloud-based storage to provide seamless and secure integration between your on-premises IT environment and the AWS storage infrastructure in the AWS Cloud

 ---
 ## S3 - object storage
+> there are S3 Filegateway
 ```sh
 aws_service_abbr='s3'
 aws-cli-doc